FocusApplying/invoking notions of associations and association-making in discussions of learning

 - Teaching is … signaller/triggerer/maker/deliverer of associations

 SynopsisAssociationism is more a principle than a theory or a discourse.
 It is articulated in many different ways, but common threads include (1) an assumption that experience is the principal shaper of one’s knowing, (2) an assertion that human learning is mainly about making associations among experiences, (3) a supposition that activating a thought will likely activate associated thoughts, and (4) an acceptance human cognition is largely non-logical.
+Some of the core principles of Associationism were articulated long ago:

 Authors and/or Prominent InfluencesDiffuse